jonnor/formulate/doc/braindump.md

 * How would large sets of data be stored/represented?
 Structured data in key-value store, with keynames encoding structure (Redis style)?
 * Programming interface should manipulate some datastructure, which also embedded formulate can use
+* Should have tests as first-level citizen.
+Possibly in programming-by-example style
+* Should be possible to easily create derivative 'scenarios', changing some inputs of the model, and then compare results to other scenarios.